 - 16. Open the clamp. - 17.
-Lock out and tag the machine and controller.
-Refer to Section 2.5 for more information. - 18.
+Lock out and tag the machine and controller. - 18.
 If equipped, remove the nozzle tip insulators from the nozzle tips and/or cavity plate.
 Refer to Section 6.27 for more information. - 19.
 Remove any insulating gate bubbles on the nozzle tips or in the cavity plate gate details.
 Refer to Section 6.28 for more information.